-- The Executive Team – the Chief Executive Officer (the CEO), the Deputy CEO and Chief Operating Officer (together the Executive Leaders) and their respective teams
+The Chief Executive Officer and Chief Operating Officer (together with the Executive Leaders) and their respective teams.

-The Trust Board delegates authority to the following key groups in order to ensure the effective leadership and governance of the Academy Trust:
+The Trust Board delegates authority to the following key groups to ensure the effective leadership and governance of the Academy Trust:

-- Trust Board Committees populated entirely or largely by trustees (Education and Standards, Risk and Audit, Finance, HR, Estates & Free Schools and the Remuneration Committee)
+- Trust Board Committees populated entirely or largely by trustees (Education Standards and Performance, Executive Nominations, Finance & Resources, Remuneration and Risk & Audit Committee)